justinpombrio/panfix/README.md

 The `regex` and `string` lines are defining how to parse constants like strings and booleans. `regex` means "match this regex pattern` and `string` means "match this exact string".
-The "Array" line says that if we encounter `[`, that's the start of an "Array", and `]` is the end.
+The "Array" line says that `[` starts an array and `]` ends it.
 The "Object" line is similar.

 Next up is: